DickinsonCollege/FarmData2/INSTALL.md

       ```
       ./fd2-up.bash
       ```
       This command will start up the Docker containers that are used by FarmData2.
-There will be lots of output from this command and the first time you run it, it may take a while to complete as it pulls and extracts the necessary docker images to your machine.
-You will know the command is complete when it outputs:
+The first time you run this command, there will be lots of output, and it may take a while to complete as it pulls and extracts the necessary docker images to your machine.
+Be patient, this may take as long as 10-15 minutes depending upon your machine and your internet connection.

+      You will know the command is complete when the following output appears:
       ```
       FarmData2 started.
       ```